CharanKasala/Producer_Consumer_Application/README.md

 This application implements a producer-consumer model where:
 1. The **Producer** encodes input data, adds a parity bit, frames the data, and sends it through a pipe to the **Consumer**.
 2. The **Consumer** decodes, converts lowercase to uppercase, re-encodes, and sends the result back to the **Producer**.
+3. The **Producer** decodes the received data and writes it to the output file.

 The system follows the ASCII standard with odd parity and uses temporary files for debugging and results.